JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 It's been approximately three months since [my last post](@/posts/2025_09_20_solari_bevy_0_17/index.md), which means it's time to talk about all the work I've been doing for the upcoming release of Bevy 0.18!

-Like last time, this cycle has seen me focused entirely on Solari - Bevy's next-gen, fully dynamic raytraced lighting system, allowing artists and developers to get high quality lighting - without having to spend time on static baking.
+Like last time, this cycle has seen me focused entirely on Solari - Bevy's next-gen, fully dynamic raytraced lighting system, allowing artists and developers to get high quality lighting - without having to spend any time on static baking.

+TODO: Headline screenshot

 Before getting into what's changed in this release, let's take a quick look back at where Solari was in Bevy 0.17.